ibm-cloud-docs/security-compliance/rules.md

 5. Optional: Add one or more labels that you can use to organize and search for similar rules.
 6. Click **Next**.
 7. Select the service and resource kind that you want to target.

-  Currently, you can create rules that target the IAM Access Groups Service.
-  {: note}
-6. Use the JSON editor to set configuration properties for the rule.
+8. Use the JSON editor to set configuration properties for the rule.

   The following JSON snippet shows an example rule definition that checks to ensure that [public access to account resources](/docs/account?topic=account-public) is disabled.